devonfw-forge/python-data-driven-decisions/README.md

 3- Normalize data. ([Data Normalization] (https://github.com/devonfw-forge/python-data-driven-decisions/blob/26742264d0f18cd3b3ef80e677df996c3706570b/WDI-Data%20normalization.ipynb))

-4- Perform statistical analysis (through coefficients and graphs).
+4- Perform statistical analysis (through coefficients of correlations and graphs).

-5- Basing on previous results, find more specific correlations grouping by year(s) or region(s).
+5- Basing on previous results, get quantitative and qualitative conclusions grouping by year(s) or region(s).

-6- Get quantitative and qualitative conclusions.

 The record of this project is going to be done weekly (and can be found in the Wiki section).
 Besides, an in-depth explanation of the programming part can be found on the code file itself.